emanuelefalbo/ClusterGene/README.md

 The above packages can be installed by pip.

-Get Started with EnGene
+Get Started with ClusterGene
 =======================

-This session gives suggestions about setting up an input file for the execution of EnGene.
+This session gives suggestions about setting up an input file for the execution of ClusterGene.

 Manual Page
 -----------

-The input files for EnGene are data file (tsv or txt) from gene deletion experimental scores downloaded from the DepMap portal (e.g. depmap\_scores.csv), reference selector cell lines, as well as genomic characterization data from the CCLE project.
+The input files for ClusterGene are data file (tsv or txt) from gene deletion experimental scores downloaded from the DepMap portal (e.g. depmap\_scores.csv), reference selector cell lines, as well as genomic characterization data from the CCLE project.
 These can be download from